RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

-# Test sliding window method for differential binding
+# Test other method for differential binding

 Many different tools:
 - csaw modified [paper](https://f1000research.com/articles/4-1080) : looks shit as cannot deal with library size and all in R, looks painfull, and not famous...